2587 words

 It is a twenty-year-old distinction in Git.
 The kind that only breaks your publication the day you need it to work.

 Weekly base rebuild, weekly Scorecard re-run, and weekly Docker Hub tag cleanup keep the maintenance budget sustainable at under two hours per month.
 A tag retention policy that deletes sha-* tags older than 90 days keeps the tag list readable by humans and scanners.
+Note: users pinning by digest should pin to digests also referenced by a semver tag, so that purged sha-* tags do not orphan the digest.

 GitHub code scanning view showing seven Scorecard findings on the main branch with All tools are working as expected banner